spinlabiitg/spinlabiitg.github.io/_pages/research.md

 *Keywords: time-series analysis, information theory, sparse signal recovery, compressive sensing, time-frequency analysis, physical and neural processes in sensory systems, signal representations*

 **Spoken conversation analysis**\
 Spoken communication enables us to share thoughts, learn and create knowledge.
 Often we spend our day immersed in *listening to* or *speaking in* a conversation.
 Some conversations are quick and some *go on and on*, some start gradually and some end abruptly.
 Some conversations have stayed in our memory for quite some time.
 Our goal in this work is to explore spoken conversations by capturing and analyzing the speech, facial, breathing, heart and pupil signals of the participating individuals.
-This is a long-term effort involving building and testing of several hypothesis, and gaining scientific insights into this amazing form of information transfer used by humans.
+This is a long-term effort involving building and testing of several hypotheses, and gaining scientific insights into this amazing form of information transfer used by humans.
 Strength permitting, we also will look forward to analyze this aspect in bird (and animal) communication.\
 *Keywords: real-time multi-channel data acquisition and synchronization, signal processing, machine learning and NNs, psychology-based experiment design, perception and human cognition*

 **Audio-based brain-computer interfacing**\